adityatakharya/invoxio/README.md

 2. Store PostgreSQL certicficate provided by aiven as ca.pem in the apps/server/prisma directory and modify your **DATABASE_URL** with ```&sslcert=ca.pem``` at the end of it.

-3. Change the Server API URL on **SocketContextProvider.tsx** at *apps/web/context* to your server's hosting address (localhost:8000, if you're running it locally)
+3. Change the Server API URL on **SocketContextProvider.tsx** located at *apps/web/context* to your server's hosting address (localhost:8000, if you're running it locally)

+4. Change the Server API URL on **analyzeSentiment.ts** located at *apps/web/_api* to to your server's hosting address (127.0.0.1:8001/analyze_sentiment, if you're running it locally)

 4. Run database migrations on *apps/server* folder
     ```